shubham250298/Diwali_Sales_Analysis-using-Python/README.md

 - Now we create Barplot between Marital_Status and count  and another barplot between Marital_Status and Amount.
 From these graphs we can see that most of the buyers are married (women) and they have high purchasing power.

--Now we create Barplot between Occupation and count  and another barplot between Occupation and amount.
+- Now we create Barplot between Occupation and count  and another barplot between Occupation and amount.
 From these graphs we can see that most of the buyers are working in IT, Healthcare and Aviation sector